Biological Sciences

 Fees: Yes.

-Characteristic patterns of communicable disease occurrence as related to individuals, geographic location, and time; factors affecting disease occurrence, the nature of vital statistics, sampling procedures, and study design.
-An independent project is required.
+Characteristic patterns of disease occurrence, as related to individuals, geographic location, and time.
+Factors affecting disease occurrence, the nature of vital statistics, sampling procedures, and study design.

 Mechanisms and evolution of animal behavior.
 Analysis of a variety of social and individual behaviors across the animal kingdom at both proximate and ultimate levels.